please-do-not-write-10am-6pm/movies/README.md

 - 🍦️ SASS, Bootstrap 4 + Fontawesome 5

 ## Description
-Movies is a a responsive React app written from scratch that utilized real movies data API provided by [The Movie Database (TMDb)](https://www.themoviedb.org/documentation/api)).
+Movies is a a responsive React app with SSR support that utilized real movies data API provided by [The Movie Database (TMDb)](https://www.themoviedb.org/documentation/api).

 *Notation: if you want to clone this app and use it by yourself, you should register account at TMDb and use your own TMDb API key.*